Skip to Content

 Scottish fold cat with yellow eyes

-Whilst they may be best known for those funny folded ears this breed is also characterised by beautiful big round eyes.
-Their eyes come in shades of gold, blue or grey and green.
-Add these to those fluffy ears and you have one cute cat breed!
+Whilst they may be best known for those funny folded ears, this breed is also characterized by beautiful big round eyes.
+Their eyes come in shades of gold, blue, gray, or green.
+Add these to those fluffy ears, and you have one cute cat breed!

 As active mousers, Scottish fold cats are playful, sensitive, and expressive.
-These joyful felines have a habit of posing in odd positions – sitting upright as if they were a meerkat, lying flat on the floor, or on their backs with their paws in the air.
+These joyful felines have a habit of posing in odd positions – sitting upright like a meerkat, lying on their backs with paws in the air, or flat on the floor.

 Grey scottish fold cat face up close